 By helping families throughout the country find answers regarding their loved one’s passing, Dr. Chundru has witnessed firsthand how the relatively quick window of opportunity for requesting a private autopsy can seem like a whirlwind to those who are grieving while making funeral arrangements.
 If you’re searching for a board certified forensic pathologist to travel to you and provide this service, he recommends you ask the following questions:

 - What is your availability over the next 3-5 days?

 - How long (hours or days) will it take you to travel to my city?

 - Based on the date my loved one died, what is the last date you would feel comfortable performing an autopsy?

 - Given our circumstances, when is the last possible time I can contact you to have an autopsy performed before burial or cremation?

 The answers to these questions will give you definitive information regarding the practitioner’s availability that will help you decide if you want to move forward with the private autopsy.

 Call Dr. Chundru to Check His Availability

-If you’d like to inquire about Dr. Chundru’s availability to perform an autopsy on your family member, contact his practice at any time at (305) 283-3371.
+If you’d like to inquire about Dr. Chundru’s availability to perform an autopsy on your family member, contact his practice.